Which Of The Following Statements About Capital Structure Are Correct

 Understanding Capital Structure: Key Concepts and Correct Statements

 Capital structure refers to the mix of debt and equity financing a company uses to fund its operations and growth.
-It is a critical component of corporate finance, influencing a firm’s risk profile, cost of capital, and overall value.
+On top of that, it is a critical component of corporate finance, influencing a firm’s risk profile, cost of capital, and overall value.
 The correct statements about capital structure often hinge on theoretical frameworks, practical trade-offs, and real-world constraints.
-This article explores the foundational theories, key principles, and factors that determine optimal capital structure decisions.
+This article explores the foundational theories, key principles, and factors that determine optimal capital structure decisions That's the whole idea..

 1. Modigliani-Miller Theorem: The Foundation of Capital Structure Theory

 The Modigliani-Miller (M&M) Theorem, developed by Franco Modigliani and Merton Miller in 1958, provides a cornerstone for understanding capital structure.
 It posits that in a perfect market—where there are no taxes, bankruptcy costs, or asymmetric information—the value of a firm is unaffected by its capital structure.
-This means a company’s financing choices (debt vs. equity) do not impact its total value Simple, but easy to overlook..
+This means a company’s financing choices (debt vs. equity) do not impact its total value.

 • Proposition I: The value of a leveraged firm (with debt) equals the value of an unleveraged firm (with only equity).